Comodoro Rivadavia rail disaster (1960): Overview

 On July 12, 1960, at 19:00, a Ganz railcar that returned from Sarmiento cracked its brake system.
-As the emergency brake didn't work either, the tran started a headlong race towards Comodoro Rivadavia, helped by a downward gradient towards the city.
-Despite the desperate attempts of the train driver, it was impossible to stop the railcar, which crashed a Drewry unit departing from Comodoro Rivadavia towards Astra station.
+As the emergency brake didn't work either, the train started a headlong race towards Comodoro Rivadavia, helped by a downward gradient towards the city.
+Despite the desperate attempts of the train driver, it was impossible to stop the railcar, which crashed into a Drewry unit departing from Comodoro Rivadavia towards Astra station.
 The impact was strong enough to pull both units almost 200 meters to Muelle YPF station.
 Most of the passengers were severely injured.

-A total of 100 people (from both railcars) were involved in the accident, with 3 fatal victims, they were Marta Fernández, Osvaldo Barceló, and Agustín De Alba.
-The tragedy also had a huge amount of injured passengers, many of them became disabled.
-Few moments after the accident, hundreds of people reach out to help.
+A total of 100 people (from both railcars) were involved in the accident, with 3 fatalities: Marta Fernández, Osvaldo Barceló, and Agustín De Alba.
+The tragedy also had a huge amount of injured passengers, many of whom became disabled.
+Few moments after the accident, hundreds of people arrived to help.

 A cross made of railway tracks was placed on the site of the accident to commemorate the tragedy.
-On August 12, 2021, the municipality of Comodoro Rivadavia paid hommage to victims and their relatives placing a plaque that tells the unfortunate event.
+On August 12, 2021, the municipality of Comodoro Rivadavia paid homage to victims and their relatives placing a plaque that tells the unfortunate event.